A PIERCE OF ANGELS

-While serving as counselor/advocate for survivors, of fifty women I met with in a two-year span, only three chose to contact the police.
+While serving as counselor/advocate for survivors, only three of fifty women I met with in a two-year span chose to contact the police.
 I was courtroom advocate for one of the rare cases that went all the way to court.
 The fifteen-year-old was badly beaten as well as sexually assaulted.
 As I saw it, the defense attorney objected to almost anything asked of the defendant, while the young woman was questioned endlessly.
 Why did she go into the house with him?
 How was she dressed?
 Was she a virgin?
 How many other men had she slept with?
 Did she lead him on?

 Only two jury members were women.
 After the assailant was found innocent, I asked one why she voted for acquittal.
 “Who hasn’t been knocked around a bit?” she asked.

 As a college student, I helped start a women’s group.
 One night someone suggested we each describe how we lost our virginity.
-Maybe I was still working around to sharing what had happened to me, but at the last minute, I dodged.
+Maybe I was still working msyelf around to sharing what had happened to me, but at the last minute, I dodged.
 I described not the rape, but my first voluntary sexual experience a year later.
 I did learn, though, that of nine smart, ambitious young women, only one described her first experience as positive.
 I envied her.
 She was my age yet absolutely confident about her sexuality, her right to occupy her own body, and to use that body as she chose.

 I still have my spiral notebook filled with self-blame.
 For years afterward, through helping others, I sought to dispel my horror.
 “Conquering the rapist,” my psychiatrist called it.
 I want survivors to tell their stories and be heard, to speak out with courage and strength.
 I enjoy my alma mater’s prize-winning magazine featuring campus programs.
 Yet amidst the smiling faces and world-class accomplishments, I’ve never read a single reference about how to address campus assaults.
 I get it.
 Rape isn’t good for fund-raising.
 Neither is hiding the truth that adversely impacts students’ lives.